Neo4j (Cypher) Cheatsheet

 What is Neo4j (Cypher) used for?

 Neo4j (Cypher) is primarily used for graph database and cypher query language.
-It was created by Neo4j Inc in 2007 and follows the graph paradigm.
+It was created by Neo4j Inc in 2007.
+It follows the graph paradigm.

 Is Neo4j (Cypher) hard to learn?